Albertina Carlsson

-Albertina Carlsson (12 June 1848 – 1930), was a Swedish zoologist.
+Albertina Carlsson (12 June 1848 – 1930) was a Swedish zoologist and teacher.
 She is referred to as the first Swedish woman to have performed scientific studies in zoology.
+She was awarded an honorary doctorate by Stockholm University in 1927.

+Life

-Carlsson was born to taylor A.P.
-Carlsson and A.M.
-Jönsson.
-She was given private tuition and educated herself at the Högre lärarinneseminariet in Stockholm, 1865–68.
+Carlsson was born on 12 June 1848 in Stockholm.
+Her parents were tailor Anders Petter Carlsson and Anna Maria Jönsson.
+She married Carl Oscar Nelson and had 5 children.
+She was given private tuition and then educated at the Högre lärarinneseminariet in Stockholm, 1865–1868.
 She was employed as a teacher at the Paulis elementarläroverk för flickor ('Pauli Elementary For Girls') in 1870–81 and at Södermalms högre läroanstalt för flickor ('Södermalm Educational Institute for Girls') in 1881–1907.
+She taught for thirty-seven years in total.

 From 1880 onward, Carlsson studied zoology at the Zootomycal institute at the Stockholm University.
-She produced circa 30 larger and smaller scientific work mainly about the area of comparative anatomy, which was published in Swedish, German and British scientific papers.
-She particularly focused on the systematic position and relation between different species of mammals.
-In 1884, she shared the award Flormanska priset of the Royal Swedish Academy of Sciences for her German language work Beiträge zur Kentniss der Anatomie der Schwimmvögel (1884).
-She was made honorary doctor at Stockholm University in 1927.
+She was encouraged in her research by morphologist Wilhelm Leche.
+She produced around 30 larger and smaller scientific works, mainly about the area of comparative anatomy, which were published in Swedish, German and British journals.
+Carlsson's research was particularly focused on the systematic position and relation between different species of mammals.
+Her first research was on the morphology of waterbirds, and when it was published as a forty-four page monograph Beiträge zur Kentniss der Anatomie der Schwimmvögel in 1884 she was awarded the Flormanska priset of the Royal Swedish Academy of Sciences.
+She went on to publish further research on vertebrate morphology, phylogenetics, systematics, and embryological anatomy.
+She was awarded an honorary doctorate by Stockholm University in 1927.

+Carlsson died in Stockholm on 25 December 1930.
+She was aged 82.